joelborellis/MCP-server-fastapi-containerapp/server/README.md

 ## Notes
 - The server must be running before clients can connect.
+- Use the client-http-test.py to test the connection
-- Ensure your `.env` file is properly configured with Azure OpenAI endpoint and MCP Server info.
+- Ensure your `.env` file is properly configured with Azure OpenAI endpoint and MCP Server info and other variables.

 For more details, see comments and docstrings in each server script.